ksuarz/monary/doc/examples/binary.rst

 Binary Data Example
 ===================

-This quick example shows you how to obtain blocks of binary data from MongoDB with Monary.
+This example shows you how to obtain blocks of binary data from MongoDB with Monary.

 Setup
 -----